An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 (Sorry, it's not frugal!)

-Beware, some mackerel brands are very salty.
+But beware, some mackerel brands can be very salty.

 For 2 sandwiches